 New-build homes New-build homes

 Choosing between new-build homes and older properties can be tricky.
-Here, we explain the pros and cons of buying new homes and explain what buying a new-build means for your mortgage application.
+Here, we explain the pros and cons of buying a new-build property and explain what buying a new-build means for your mortgage application.

 Due to the national property shortage there's a big focus on new-build homes at the moment, with the government pledging to build a million more in the next five years.